intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 ### Inference Parameter Configuration
 * batch_size: the batch size you use for model inference, we recommend this value to be not small than 4 and not larger than 512, as batch size increases, you may get some gain in throughput and multiple times slow down in latency (inference time per batch).
 * top_n: the top-N result you want for output, **note:** if the top-N number is larger than model output size of the the final layer, it would just return all the outputs.

-### Log Configuration
-* error: whether to write error to log file, "y" for yes, otherwise no
-* summary: whether to write Cluster Serving summary to Tensorborad, "y" for yes, otherwise no

 ### Spark Configuration
 * master: parameter `master` in spark